LongDorat/leetcode/docs/CONTRIBUTING.md

    ```

 4. **Create a Pull Request** with:
+   - Title: `Add solution for problem [number]: [title]`
-   All problem related PRs should target the `develop` branch and follow the template provided in `.github/pull_request_template.md`.
+   - All problem related PRs should target the `develop` branch and follow the template provided in `.github/pull_request_template.md`.
 Other PRs types will not be accepted, but instead will need a new issue created first.

 ---